yhormg/strfwmfsdkvldsfsd/findings/object_injection.md

 **Example of serialized object**
 > O:8:"Sys__MGR":2:{s:3:"cmd";s:27:"curl http://127.0.0.1:1001/";s:7:"message";s:5:"hello";}

-But since our string can't start with O, we can't insert it directly, but this can easily be done by wrapping it in array.
+But since our string can't start with O, we can't insert it directly, but this can easily be avoided by wrapping it in array.

 ## PoC